KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Experimental results

-\textbf{Training Setting.} For data prepossessing, we follow ArcFace \citep{deng2019arcface}, and obtain the normalised face crops (112 × 112) by utilizing five landmarks \citep{zhang2016joint, tai2019towards}.
-For the embedding network, we adopt slightly modified versions of the well-known CNN architectures, such as ResNet50 and ResNet100 as evaluated in \citep{deng2019arcface}.
-We train models on NVIDIA GeForce RTX 2080 Ti with the batch size of 512.
-The models are trained using Stochastic Gradient Descent algorithm, with momentum 0.9 and weight decay $5e - 4$.
-On CASIA-WebFace, the learning rate starts with 0.1 and is divided by 10 at 20, 28, and 32 epochs, and the process finishes at 34 epochs.
-For the larger dataset, we divide the learning rate at 10, 18, and 22 epochs, and finish at 24 epochs.
-Regarding the memory buffer, we set the momentum $\alpha = 0.3$, whereas $\gamma$ was set to 0.5 and 0.7 for the smaller and the larger dataset, respectively (see Supp.
-Section 2 for $\gamma$ setting).
-All experiments are implemented using PyTorch \citep{paszke2019pytorch}.
-Additionally, we utilize Partial FC \citep{an2020partical_fc}, which is a sparse variant of the model parallel architecture for large scale face recognition.
+\textbf{Training Setting.} For data pre-processing, we follow ArcFace \cite{deng2019arcface} and obtain the normalized face crops (112 × 112) by utilizing five landmarks \cite{zhang2016joint, tai2019towards}.
+For the embedding network, we adopt ResNet100 as reported in \cite{deng2019arcface}.
+We train models on NVIDIA GeForce RTX 3090 Ti with a batch size of 512.
+The models are trained using the Stochastic Gradient Descent (SGD) algorithm, with the momentum parameter of 0.9 and the weight decay of $5e - 4$.
+We divide the learning rate {by 10} at the 10th, 18th, and 22nd epochs, and finish at 24th epochs.
+Regarding the memory buffer, we set the momentum parameters $\alpha = 0.3$ and $m=0.999$ respectively, whereas $\gamma$ is set to 0.7.
+Also, we fix the initial margin value for~\SystemName~(\textbf{\texttt{Momentum encoder}}) for a couple of epochs to avoid {convergence failure}.
+All experiments are implemented using PyTorch \cite{paszke2019pytorch, insightface}.
+Additionally, we utilize Partial FC \cite{an2020partical_fc}, which is a sparse variant of the model parallel architecture for large scale face recognition.

+{Our training convergence, with the memory buffer approach, is illustrated in Fig. {\ref{fig:training_loss}}.
+In addition, we also include the average concentration parameters across the training epochs.
+As we can observe, as the training loss decreases, the average concentration increases, demonstrating the convergence capabilities of our algorithm.}

+{\textbf{Testing.} We adopt the evaluation setting from ~\mbox{\cite{wang2018cosface, liu2017sphereface}}.
+A representation for a test sample is obtained by concatenating the embeddings of the original image with that of its horizontally flipped view.
+For the verification task on LFW, CFP-FP, CPLFW, AgeDB, CALFW, and YTF datasets, assume there are $n$ image pairs, consisting of $n_p$ positive pairs and $n_n$ negative pairs.
+The performance of the method is reported using the accuracy metric (\%) at the optimal validation threshold $t$.
+This is given by:}